AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 ---
-title: Content Delivery using Content Fragments with GraphQL
+title: Content Delivery using Content Fragments with the Adobe Experience Manager as a Cloud Service GraphQL API
-description: Learn how to use Content Fragments in Adobe Experience Manager (AEM) as a Cloud Service with GraphQL for Content Delivery.
+description: Learn how to use Content Fragments in Adobe Experience Manager (AEM) as a Cloud Service with the AEM GraphQL API for Headless Content Delivery.
 ---

-# GraphQL API for use with Content Fragments {#graphql-api-for-use-with-content-fragments}
+# AEM GraphQL API for use with Content Fragments {#graphql-api-for-use-with-content-fragments}

-The GraphQL API used with Content Fragments is heavily based on the standard, open source GraphQL API.
+The Adobe Experience Manager as a Cloud Service (AEM) GraphQL API used with Content Fragments is heavily based on the standard, open source GraphQL API.

 Using the GraphQL API in AEM enables the efficient delivery of Content Fragments to JavaScript clients in Headless CMS implementations: